siavava/portfolio/content/projects/trivial/10-collision-gui.md

 tech:
   - Java
   - spatial algorithms
-  - quadtrees
+  - quad-trees
 category: 'featured-project'
 featured: false
 navigation: false
 ---

-Program to efficiently detect collisions between blobs in 2D space by using
-<highlight>quadtrees</highlight> to partition the space into smaller regions
-and index which blobs are in which region.
+Program to efficiently detect collisions between blobs in 2D space by using :highlight{quad-trees] to partition the space into smaller regions and index which blobs are in which region.